-The Comet Model Forecast shows that traffic impacts generated from the site and cumulative traffic in the area can be mitigated to a degree that can be acceptable regarding the NPPF test of 'severe' regarding congestion and safety.
+The Comet Model Forecast shows that traffic impacts generated by cumulative traffic in the area, including the site, can be mitigated to a degree that can be acceptable regarding the NPPF test of 'severe' regarding congestion and safety.
 Overall there are 'no showstoppers'.

-5. Sustainable Travel - Wheathampstead (Indicative Contributions)
+5. Settlement Strategy - Harpenden (Indicative Contributions)

-This site will make significant contributions to sustainable travel for Wheathampstead.
-Indicative Contributions Total: 12 units x $\pm 6,826^3$ (HCC developer contributions) = $\pm 82,000$ This would be attributed as follows:
+This site will make significant contributions to the overall Harpenden Settlement Strategy.
+Indicative Contributions Total: 38 units x $\pm 6,826^3$ (HCC developer contributions) = $\pm 259,000$ This would be attributed as follows: